vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

 # Upgrade the vSphere Integrated Containers Appliance by Manually Moving Disks

 By default, the upgrade script copies the relevant disk files from the old appliance to the new appliance.
-If you prefer, you can perform the upgrade by manually moving disks from the old appliance to the new appliance rather than by copying them.
+As an alternative, you can perform the upgrade by manually moving disks from the old appliance to the new appliance rather than by copying them.

+**IMPORTANT**: The recommended method of upgrading the appliance is to follow the procedure in [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).
+Use the manual method if the fully automatic method fails.

-**IMPORTANT**: Manually upgrading the vSphere Integrated Containers appliance requires you to remove disks from the old appliance VM and move them to a new instance of the appliance.
+Manually upgrading the vSphere Integrated Containers appliance requires you to remove disks from the old appliance VM and move them to a new instance of the appliance.
 In vSphere Integrated Containers 1.2.x, the appliance has two disks.
 In vSphere Integrated Containers 1.3.x, the appliance has four disks.
 As a consequence, you must move different disks between the VMs depending on whether you are upgrading from 1.2.x to 1.4.x, or from 1.3.x to 1.4.x.

 During a manual upgrade, all configurations from the previous installation transfer to the upgraded appliance.
 The old appliance is no longer functional after you move the disks.